 At dawn, Fairchild and his apprentices can be seen working away, alongside the Minibeasts who are recycling organic waste to fatten up vegetables for the cooking pot!
 Spud, a tough potato, escapes into the hothouse to hide among the tropical flowers.
 He boasts that his sweet potato ancestors also came from the jungles of South America!
 Meanwhile, there is great excitement in the flowerbed.
 Carnation & Sweet William have been experimentally cross-pollinated and have produced a new species of plant!
 In the evening, the apprentices go scrumping for apples down by St Paul's.
 They're looking forward to potato stew and apple pie for supper.
 But Spud is still nowhere to be found!

-This humorous musical is a perfect resource for school gardening projects.
-It is set in the City garden of Thomas Fairchild, an 18th century plantsman a pioneer in plant cultivation.
+This fun musical is a perfect resource for school gardening projects.
+It describes a day in the City garden of Thomas Fairchild, an 18th century gardener who had a great interest in children's education.

-Music: 9 songs and dances explore musical styles including folk, rock, blues, nursery rhymes, bossa nova & 2 - part singing.
+Music: Styles include folk, rock, blues, nursery rhymes, bossa nova & 2-part singing.

 Photos of performance by Columba College, Australia (Kelkphoto)